 Truck accident cases generally settle for a lot more than car accident cases as the injuries and damages sustained by the victims are usually much larger.
 The severity and nature of the injuries are often a large factor when it comes to determining the worth of a truck accident case.

 In Georgia, the most serious truck accident cases can be worth millions.
 If the victim is permanently injured or disabled as a result of the accident, the case may have a very high value.
-Get in touch with us today to learn more about how much your case could be worth.
+Get in touch with our semi truck accident attorneys today to learn more about how much your case could be worth.

-To seek compensation following a truck accident, Georgia law gives you two years from the time of the accident to file a claim.
-You should ideally reach out to a truck accident lawyer in Douglasville before this deadline has elapsed.
+To seek compensation after a truck crash, Georgia law gives you two years from the time of the accident to file a claim.
+You should ideally reach out to a semi truck accident attorney in Douglasville, GA before this deadline has elapsed.
 Failure to meet the deadline would be forfeiture of your rights to file the claim in the future.

 How Is Fault in a Truck Accident Determined?